Need Help? Give us a call.

-Your second business organizational chart will have a lot of blank spaces—room for all the positions you’d like to fill in the future, as your business grows.
+Your second business organizational chart will have a lot of blank spaces—room for all the positions you’d like to fill in the future as your business grows.
 Use your chart to find possible holes that exist in your current staffing, and you’ll have a built-in roadmap for future hiring.

-Let’s explore how to make your organization chart.
+Let’s explore how to make your business organizational chart.
 There are four simple steps involved.
 First, you’ll determine how to construct your chart, based on the needs of your company.
 Second, you’ll gather relevant information about each employee and department in your company and catalog this data appropriately.
 Third, you’ll fill in your actual chart.
 Finally, you’ll choose whether to draw your organization diagram by hand or whether to generate your graph on the computer.

-This diagram starts at the top of the business and works its way down the chain of command.
+A hierarchical diagram starts at the top of the business and works its way down the chain of command.
 A vertical line between individuals indicates that the employee above directly supervises the employee below.
 Hierarchies also show lateral relationships, where two people are on equal footing within the business framework, but may still collaborate or share responsibilities.
 Such charts use horizontal lines to connect lateral workers.
 Hierarchical organization charts look something like this: